muke1908/chat-e2ee/service/README.md

 ### Usage:

-`@chat-e2ee/service` exports following modules:
+`@chat-e2ee/service` exports the following modules:
- - createChatInstance - Chat ops
+ - createChatInstance - core chat ops.
- - generateUUID - util func to generate UUID
+ - generateUUID - util func to generate UUID.
- - cryptoUtils - Encryption util
+ - cryptoUtils - encryption utils.
- - setConfig - set URLs i.e. API endpoints
+ - setConfig - configuration - set URLs i.e. API endpoints, debugging etc.

 `@chat-e2ee/service` will make request to `/` in local env and to [hosted server](https://chat-e2ee-2.azurewebsites.net) in production env by default.
-If you want to use custom server, use setConfig({ apiURL, socketURL });
+If you want to use a custom server, use `setConfig({ apiURL, socketURL });`

-### Example:
+### Example and flow:
-Import the SDK.
+#### 1. Import the SDK:
 ```
 import { createChatInstance, generateUUID, cryptoUtils, setConfig } from '@chat-e2ee/service';
 const chatInstance = createChatInstance();
 ```

+#### 2. Setup channel:
-First you have to set up a channel.
-To setup a channel you need to generate a hash, userid, and your publickey.
+First, you have to set up a channel.
+To set up a channel you need to generate a hash, user ID, and your public key.

 ```
 cosnt { publicKey, privateKey } = cryptoUtils.generateKeypairs();